goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 - Individual guidance and a rich network of collaboration partners.
 - Possibility to attend workshops, conferences, and summer schools.
 - Competitive salary (100% E 13, roughly 50k € gross per year)
+- The position is for 3 years, with possibility for an extension.
 - A vibrant, international, well-connected city.

 ### We Expect